ryotarofr/markdown_demo/README.md

 # remark-markdown-unist

-We have created a custom plugin for remark.
+A custom plugin for remark.
 You can easily add it with [`unified`](https://github.com/unifiedjs/unified).

 ## Install